 Last.fm started in 2002, making it one of the original internet radio station websites out there.
 To be honest, I never understood the appeal that Pandora has held over many of the people that I know, but that may only be because Pandora doesn’t know me as well.
 Audioscrobbler has had a plugin for iTunes for years (one that even allowed you to “scrobble” songs that were played on your iPod!), so a good bit of information about my music tastes could probably be found in their database.
 In fact, you could probably chart how my music tastes have changed over the years if you so desired.

-Unlike many people, I imagine, I don't use Last.fm for general listening purposes very often.
-Usually, I'll go poking around looking for a new artist.
+I don’t use Last.fm for general listening purposes very often.
+Usually I’ll just be poking around looking for a new artist.
 Because of the knowledge that it has on my listening habits, it makes some pretty good recommendations.
-All-in-all, I expect I'll continue using Last.fm for some time to come, but I don't use it nearly enough on my phone or iPod to justify the additional expense.
-I like to joke that I'm too much of a control freak to give up the control of my playlist.
+All-in-all, I expect I’ll continue using Last.fm for some time to come, but I don’t use it nearly enough on my phone or iPod to justify the additional expense.
+I’m too much of a control freak to give up the control of my playlist.